Diveshkushwaha2021/Frontend-Interview-Qna/README.md

 4. polyfill for bind methods
 5. event Bubbling and Capturing or Trickling
 6. Event Delegation
 7. Prototype and prototpal Inheritance
+8. Solving Problems